 There are also hardware wallets, which store key information in offline hardware.
 The advantage of hardware wallets is in the fact that the key data is stored in a protected area of a microcontroller and that they are immune to software and viruses that can steal wallets stored on normal computers.

 The bitcoins stored in hardware wallets can also be used directly, unlike paper wallets, which need to be keyed in or imported to software.
-Pi-Wallet (pictured below) is one of the few currently available hardware wallets.
-You can even build your own Pi-Wallet.

 As mentioned earlier, the bitcoin protocol itself may be secure enough, but this does not extend to all the sites and services that deal in bitcoin.
 Here’s a quick rundown of some of the more notable instances of security-related issues over the past year or two.